 The graph also shows a curve labelled IPF; this is the Inequality Possibility Frontier.
-The idea behind this curve is that in a very poor society inequality cannot be very high: Imagine the average level of income is just the bare minimum to survive; in such a economy there could not possibly be any inequality as this would necessarily mean that some people have to be below the minimum income level on which they could survive.
+The idea behind this curve is that in a very poor society inequality cannot be very high: Imagine if the average level of income were just the bare minimum to survive, in such an economy there could not possibly be any inequality as this would necessarily mean that some people have to be below the minimum income level on which they could survive.

-For Holland and England, we see that during their early development they moved away from the IPF and the level of inequality no longer was at the maximum.
+In the cases of Holland and England, we see that during their early development they moved away from the IPF and the level of inequality was no longer at the maximum.

 # How has inequality in the UK changed over the very long run?

 The United Kingdom is the country for which we have the best information on the distribution of income over the very long run.
-And this information is visualized in the following chart.
+This information is visualized in the below chart.
 The top panel shows the share of total income going to the top 5% of income earners, and the bottom panel shows the Gini coefficients.

-The early estimates are based on social tables and with most estimates from the more distant past there is some concern about how accurate these estimates are.
+The early estimates are based on social tables, and as with most estimates from the more distant past, there is some concern about how accurate these estimates are.
 Holmes published a detailed ciritique for one of the most famous tables: Gregory King’s Social Table for England in 1688.
-Holmes (1977) showed King’s limitations as a social analyst and critisices his social table arguing that various biases “beguiled him (1) into underestimating the number of families in some of the wealthiest, and fiscally most productive classes; and (2) into underestimating quite (sometimes grossly) income levels at many rungs above the poverty line.”3
+Holmes (1977) showed King’s limitations as a social analyst and criticized his social table, arguing that various biases “beguiled him (1) into underestimating the number of families in some of the wealthiest, and fiscally most productive classes; and (2) into underestimating (sometimes grossly) income levels at many rungs above the poverty line.”3

-However there are ways to take into account these biases and the estimates shown in the graph below are based on a revision of King’s original estimates that by Lindert and Williamson.
-The authors are saying they were using “Holmes’ penetrating critique (1977) to guide our modification of King’s tables”.4
+However, there are ways to take into account these biases, and the estimates shown in the graph below are based on a revision of King’s original estimates conducted by Lindert and Williamson.
+The authors say that they use “Holmes’ penetrating critique (1977) to guide our modification of King’s tables”.4

 The estimates presented in this visualization suggest that inequality in the UK was very high in the past, and did not change much until the onset of industrialization.
 As we can see, incomes used to be remarkably concentrated: up to 40% of total income went into the pockets of the richest 5%.

-Starting in the late 19th century income inequality started to decrease dramatically and reached historical lows in the late 1970s.
-During the 1980s inequality increased substantially in the UK and both the Gini and the top income share increased sharply.
-From the early 1990s onwards the UK we see a divergence between what the Gini and the top income shares are telling us about inequality.
-The Gini remained flat over these two decades and if anything has fallen somewhat during this period.
+Starting in the late 19th century, income inequality began to decrease dramatically and reached historical lows in the late 1970s.
+However, during the 1980s inequality increased substantially in the UK and both the Gini and the top income share increased sharply.
+From the early 1990s onwards, we see that the UK experiences a divergence between what the Gini and the top income shares tell us about inequality.
+The Gini remained flat over these two decades and, if anything, fell somewhat during this period.
 This tells us that inequality across the bulk of the distribution has not increased further in the UK.
-At the very top however the evidence shows a different story and we observed that the income growth at the very, very top of the income distribution has outstripped the strong growth of incomes across the rest of the distribution.5
+At the very top, however, the evidence shows a different story.
+We observe that income growth at the very, very top of the income distribution has outstripped the strong growth of incomes across the rest of the distribution.5